alexupm95/DCOPF_Julia/README.md

 To run the code and change the input parameters, use the file "Main_DCOPF.jl"

+The code stores Input Data in mutable Structs.
+Some of the Output Data is also saved in mutable Structs.

 To install the required Julia packages, run:

 ```julia